cursedtoast/re2-remake-autosplitter/README.md

 # Instructions

 Edit your splits and change the game name to "Resident Evil 2 2019".
-A message should pop up saying an autosplitter by me is available.
+A message should pop up saying an autosplitter by CursedToast is available.
 Click "Activate".

 After activating the RE2 autosplitter, click "Settings".
 Place a checkmark next to every split you want to use.